A diagnosis can provide answers

 If you continue to experience infections even while on treatment or are still seeking answers about your immune deficiency, talk to your healthcare provider about WHIM syndrome.

-The thing that led to my diagnosis was my mother getting a test done…the same symptoms she was experiencing and tested for were present in me and my sibling. -Gaby
+The thing that led to my diagnosis was my mother getting a test done…the same symptoms she was experiencing and tested for were present in me and my sibling. -Willow

 Lauren, Living With WHIM Syndrome